Snapp

 Snapp streamlines logistics for case managers and frontline workers who are looking to connect their clients (newcomers) by consolidating participant information into user-friendly dashboards and automating the connection flow and communication.
 The platform generates matches algorithmically, with the option for manual curation.

-Arrival Advisor is a newcomer’s one-stop-shop for settling in Canada.
-Whether they're looking for a job, registering for the Medical Services Plan (MSP) or just even just researching where to migrate, the app gives users to the tools to successfully jumpstart their life in Canada, from making the decision to move to Canada the point in which they feel confident in their status as a new Canadian.
+Whether you're looking for a job, registering for a provincial health plan, or just researching where to move, the app gives you to the tools to successfully jumpstart your life in Canada.
+Use it through your journey, starting with deciding to move to Canada until you feel confident as a new Canadian.

 Multilingual